ArtMuseum & Museum

 Suwa City Museum of Art

-ー Celebrating Local Artists and Cultural Identity This cozy museum is dedicated to artists with ties to the Suwa region, showcasing paintings, sculptures, and calligraphy rooted in local culture.
+- Appreciating local artists and cultural identity This cozy museum is dedicated to the works of artists with ties to the Suwa region, featuring paintings, sculptures, and calligraphy rooted in local culture.

 Official Website